Jenny Campbell to leave Dragons’ Den

 “It has been a tough decision to step down but I now want to focus on my new role with the Prince’s Trust Enterprise Fellowship Programme which supports young entrepreneurs in setting up and growing their own businesses, as well as help my sons Rik and Tom on their own entrepreneurial journeys.”

-Patrick Holland, Controller of BBC Two said: “Jenny has been a brilliant dragon and the audience have loved her sharp analysis and cutting wit.
-I want to thank her and wish her all the best with her next ventures.
+Patrick Holland, Controller of BBC2, said: “Jenny has been a brilliant Dragon and the audience have loved her sharp analysis and cutting wit.
+I want to thank her and wish her all the best with her next ventures.”

 Since joining the show in its 15th series, Campbell has invested in the likes of energy-switch website Look After My Bills, hemp skincare producer Carun UK and truck advertising firm Driven Media.
 Campbell is best known for AMT business YourCash, a company she sold for £50m in 2016.